-Head to the Village Green for the Just So tradition of the literary-inspired and fun filled Midnight Feast.
+Head to The Social for the Just So tradition of the literary-inspired and fun filled Midnight Feast.
 Held at Midnight, with beautiful stories from Ian Douglas, songs from David Gibb and other night time shenanigans, children should start persuading the grown-ups that they should be allowed to stay up round about now.

-The Village Green is the location for the Tribal Tournament led by immersive theatre specialists LAS Theatre.
+The Village Green is the location for the Carnival of the Animals.
 The Fox, Frog, Owl, Fish, Stag and Lion tribes compete in games and unexpected shenanigans.
-Find your tribe on festival Sunday and take part in the Tribal Parade, a Just So highlight.
+Find your tribe on festival Sunday and take part in the parade, a Just So highlight.